Gheorghe Moroșanu

-Gheorghe Moroșanu (born April 30, 1950, in Darabani, Botoșani County, Romania) is a Romanian mathematician known for his works in Ordinary and Partial Differential Equations, Nonlinear Analysis, Calculus of Variations, Fluid Mechanics, Asymptotic Analysis, Applied Mathematics.
+Gheorghe Moroșanu (born April 30, 1950, in Darabani, Botoșani County, Romania) is a Romanian mathematician known for his publications in Ordinary Differential Equations, Partial Differential Equations, Nonlinear Analysis, Calculus of Variations, Fluid Mechanics, Asymptotic Analysis, Applied Mathematics.

-He earned his Ph.D. in 1981 from the Alexandru Ioan Cuza University in Iași.
+He earned his Ph.D. in 1981 from the Alexandru Ioan Cuza University in Iași, Romania.

-He is currently affiliated with the Babeș-Bolyai University in Cluj-Napoca.
-Between 2002 and 2020 he was a professor at the Central European University in Budapest (an international English-language university, accredited in the USA), after previously holding positions at the University of Stuttgart and Alexandru Ioan Cuza University.
+He is currently affiliated with the Babeș-Bolyai University in Cluj-Napoca, Romania.
+Between 2002 and 2020 he was a professor at the Central European University in Budapest (an international English-language university, accredited in the USA), after previously holding positions at the University of Stuttgart and Alexandru Ioan Cuza University of Iași, Romania.

-Among several administrative positions, he served as chairman of the Mathematics Department of the Central European University since 2004 to 2012.
+Among several administrative positions, he served as chairman of the Mathematics Department of the Central European University in Budapest since 2004 to 2012.
 In 2008 he was appointed as egyetemi tanár (the highest academic title in Hungarian higher education) by the President of Hungary.

-Before his university studies, during the 12-year period of education from primary to high school (1957-1969), Moroșanu was at the top of his class each academic year and demonstrated a keen interest in mathematics.
+Before his university studies, during the 12-year period of education from primary to high school (1957–1969), Gheorghe Moroșanu was at the top of his class each academic year and demonstrated a keen interest in mathematics.

 In 1969 he started studying mathematics at the Alexandru Ioan Cuza University in Iaşi.
 He was the first to earn a Ph.D. of his class of over 150 graduates.
 His PhD thesis, entitled Qualitative Problems for Nonlinear Differential Equations of Accretive Type in Banach Spaces, included original results published in top-ranked journals, such as Atti della Accademia Nazionale dei Lincei, Journal of Differential Equations, Journal of Mathematical Analysis and Applications, Nonlinear Analysis, Numerical Functional Analysis and Optimization.
-In particular, Moroșanu solved in his thesis the problem of the existence and uniqueness of the solution of a hyperbolic differential system with nonlocal boundary conditions, thus correcting a paper by Viorel Barbu and Ioan I. Vrabie, which actually does not cover the case of nonlocal boundary conditions, in contrast to what those authors asserted.
+In particular, Gheorghe Moroșanu solved in his thesis the problem of the existence and uniqueness of the solution of a hyperbolic differential system with some nonlocal boundary conditions, thus correcting a paper by Viorel Barbu and Ioan I. Vrabie, which actually does not cover the case of nonlocal boundary conditions, in contrast to what those authors asserted.